timschneeb/awesome-shizuku/README.md

 ### AI agents

 * [Open-AutoGLM-Android](https://github.com/xinzezhu/Open-AutoGLM-Android/blob/main/README_EN.md) - Automates actions on your device using the AutoGLM vision language model `GPL-3.0`
+* [Operit AI](https://github.com/AAswordman/Operit) - The most powerful AI agent and AI chat software on Android.
+Can run commands using Shizuku `LGPL-3.0`
 * [Ruto-GLM](https://github.com/iamr0s/Ruto-GLM/blob/main/README_en.md) - Automation and Multitasking Framework using AutoGLM.
 Can create virtual screens that agents can run apps on and use multi-window `Apache 2.0`